 The price on these sets fluctuate wildly on Amazon, so make sure you’re on my Christmas Deals email newsletter list so you don’t miss a great deal.

 My boys really like Beyblades, especially if they have other people to “battle.”
 And it’s not a terribly expensive toy — you just need one Beyblade per person and a Beyblade Stadium for official battles.
 You can also use a large plastic bin or a cardboard box or they can just use them on a non-carpeted surface.
+I saw a kid using an old plastic disc sled the other day at my kids’ flag football game.
+Genius!

 Nerf guns, all of them, are a huge hit with kids of all ages.
 I love that most of the bullets are interchangeable and there are TONS of generic/off-brand bullets you can purchase for less than the official Nerf brand options.

 Amazon puts Nerf stuff on sale a few times over the holiday season, so you can stock up, especially on replacement bullets, for not a ton of money.
+If you live in the PNW, watch our for flash sales at Fred Meyer during the holidays.

 This post may contain affiliate links.
 See the disclosure policy for more information.